wangkexue/alexa2gpt/README.md

 # a2g

-Demo of connecting Alexa with ChatGPT via API.
+Demo of connecting Alexa with ChatGPT via Alexa skill and ChatGPT API.

 ## Setup
 ```